XenoForce/Advance-Now/README.md

 # Advance-Now
-Unlocks components from mod Advancements
+Unlocks components from the "Advancements" mod.